code16/sharp/docs/guide/commands.md

 ### Command return types

 Finally, let's review the return possibilities.
 After a Command has been executed, the code must return a "command return" to tell to the front what to do next.
 There are six of them:

-- `return $this->info("some text")`: displays the entered text in a modal.
+- `return $this->info('some text')`: displays the entered text in a modal.
 - `return $this->reload()`: reload the current entity list (with context).
 - `return $this->refresh(1)`*: refresh only the instance with an id on `1`.
 We can pass an id array also to refresh more than one instance.
-- `return $this->view("view.name", ["some"=>"params"])`: display a view right in Sharp.
+- `return $this->view('view.name', ['some'=>'params'])`: display a view right in Sharp.
 Useful for page previews.
-- `return $this->link("/path/to/redirect")`: redirect to the given path
+- `return $this->link('/path/to/redirect')`: redirect to the given path
-- `return $this->download("path", "diskName")`: the browser will download the specified file.
+- `return $this->download('path', 'diskName')`: the browser will download the specified file.
-- `return $this->streamDownload("path", "name")`: the browser will stream the specified file.
+- `return $this->streamDownload('path', 'name')`: the browser will stream the specified file.

 \* In order for `refresh()` to work properly, your Entity List's  `getListData()` will be called, and `$params` will return all the wanted `id`s with `specificIds()`.
 Here's a code example: